stephenjjbrown/bmp2ch/readme.md

 ![](screenshot.png)
 <br><br>

-# Requirements
+# Image Requirements

 Bitmaps should use indexed color mode, be 128px wide, height should be a multiple of 8px.

-Pixel values are assigned from palette_index % 4, so multiple 4-color palettes can be used in the same bitmap if you so desire, and it will all get "flattened" to 2bpp pixel data.
+Pixel values are assigned by palette_index % 4, so multiple 4-color palettes can be used in the same bitmap if you so desire, and it will all get "flattened" to 2bpp pixel data.

 The palettes themselves are not imported, so it's up to you to use colors that resemble in-game colors.
 <br><br>